zeroized/DeepRec-torch/README.md

 - pandas 0.25.3
 - scikit-learn 0.21.3
 - tensorboard 2.2.1 (For loss and metrics visualization)
+- lightgbm 2.3.0 (For building high-order feature interaction with GBDT)

 ## Quick Start
 1.Load and preprocess data